 All special exceptions must be completed and submitted in writing to Washoe County Health District (WCHD).
 WCHD will coordinate with NDEP for concurrent review and comment as part of the review process.

-An approved water project that matches the grading and civil infrastructure plans is required in order for Washoe County Health District (WCHD) to sign any final map.
+An approved water project that matches the grading and civil infrastructure plans is required in order for Washoe County Health District to sign any final map.
 Map Signature form

 What is required when the design does not meet the minimum requirements for construction per NAC 445A?